 Removable Oven Bottom

 First remove the shelves from the oven.
-The oven bottom lifts from the front.
+The oven bottom lifts from the rear.
+Grasp each side of the oven bottom and lift upward from the rear until the bottom is clear-lift it to remove from the front.